 -Correspondence with you and other health professionals or institutions.

-We collect and use this information to allow us to fulfill our contract with you to discuss your treatment and provide care that meets your needs.
+We collect and use this information to allow us to fulfil our contract with you to discuss your treatment and provide care that meets your needs.
 We also use this information for the legitimate interest of ensuring the quality of the treatment we provide.